-The residence permit is granted by Slovak diplomatic mission in your home country after you provide all necessary documents and proof of purpose of your business.
+The residence permit is granted by the Slovak diplomatic mission in your home country after you provide all necessary documents and proof of the purpose of your business.
 The residence permit allows your company to be registered in the commercial register.

 The following documents needed for registration in the commercial register are:

 You have several different options for starting a business in Slovakia:

 Limited Liability Company (spoločnosť s ručením obmedzeným – s.r.o.)

 Limited partnership (komanditná spoločnosť – k. s.)